-In June 1999 the US international trade commission (USITC) recommended tariffs on lamb imports from New Zealand and Australia, in response to protectionist lobbying from the American sheep industry association (ASI).
-New Zealand farmers were prompted to mount this protest at the US embassy in Wellington.
-Despite the protest the tariff, to last three years, was approved in July 1999; however the World Trade Organisation ruled against it in January 2001.
+In June 1999 the US international trade commission recommended tariffs on lamb imports from New Zealand and Australia, in response to protectionist lobbying from the American sheep industry association.
+New Zealand farmers mounted this protest at the US embassy in Wellington.
+The tariff, to last three years, was approved in July 1999; however, the World Trade Organization ruled against it in January 2001.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.